dogatthebottom/hero-adventures/README.md

 # hero-adventures
-A hero adventures himself in a dangerous world fighting is way through the dark woods.
+A hero  in a dangerous world fighting his way through the dark woods.

 # Description
 The exercise aims to reproduce the movements of the hero on a map.